contagon/handbook/handbook/38-church-policies-and-guidelines.md

 “I, [name of natural parent], give permission for [name of child or children] to be sealed in the temple to [name of parents].
 I understand that the sealing is a religious ceremony and does not have legal implications.”

-This letter is presented at the temple before the sealing.
+This letter is reviewed when verifying information through Ordinance Preparation in [LCR](https://lcr.churchofjesuschrist.org) before the sealing (see [27.1.2](27-temple-ordinances-for-the-living.md#2712-verifying-records-and-receiving-a-temple-recommend-for-living-ordinances)).

 If the other natural parent is deceased or if his or her parental rights have been fully terminated by legal process, no consent is required.
 Likewise, no consent is required if the child is considered an adult in the jurisdiction where he or she lives.